 “In addition to creating quality designs from scratch — using hierarchy, color, composition, typography, and so on — a good visual designer can also work within an existing design framework.
 The nuance of this role lies in knowing how to use established design patterns and branded elements, and when and how to extend and further define them.”

 — Joel Shoop, Filterati & UX/Visual Designer

-In a field that requires so much specialization, throwing just any type of UX talent at the problem isn’t likely to get you far.
-That’s why companies should evaluate their UX hiring strategies on a regular basis — and shouldn’t settle for anything other than the precise skill sets they need.
+In a field that requires so much specialization, throwing any type of UX talent at the problem isn’t likely to get you far.
+That’s why companies should evaluate their UX strategies on a regular basis — and shouldn’t settle for anything other than the precise skill sets they need.
 In many cases, unbundling these roles and focusing on thoughtful skill-to-task matches is the key to making your UX process sing.

 Need more help determining what kind of UX help you need to round out your team?
 Talk to us so we can help you unpack your UX needs.

 *Edited from a post originally published on 10/03/2017